Rolodophone/nea/report/report.md

 ## Entity-component-system Pattern

 In my project I used the entity-component-system architectural pattern, which I believe to be a very good pattern for separating logic and data, increasing cohesion and reducing coupling.
 In addition, ECS is primarily composition-based rather than inheritance-based, which makes it more flexible and easier to maintain and adapt.
 The entities, components and systems make up the majority of the code.
 See the technical solution section table of contents for a brief description of every component and system.
-Below is a brief description of the pattern.

 ### Entities